-Roof rats are given their name because of their ability to climb exceptionally well – which explains why they are commonly found in attics and roofs.
-They also nest above ground in trees, bushes and other areas of vegetation.
-Like most rodents, roof rats can cause damage by gnawing through walls, wiring, pipes and other parts of your home, creating a fire hazard.
+Roof rats are given their name because of their ability to climb exceptionally well – which explains why they are commonly found in the insulation of attics and roofs.
+Roof rats also nest above ground in trees, bushes and other areas of vegetation making them a threat high in the air.

-Because of their tendency to aim high, your best bet as far as prevention goes it to focus on access to your roof and attic.
-Fix any loose shingles, place a tight-fitting cap on chimneys and cover vents.
-If you have trees reaching the roof of your home, trim branches back at least six feet from your home to reduce the likelihood that rats will use them as a super highway.
+Prevention Tactics: Because of their tendency to aim high, your best bet is to focus on access points to your roof and attic.
+Fix any loose shingles, place a tight-fitting cap on chimneys, and cover vents.
+If you have trees reaching your roof, trim branches back at least six feet from your home to reduce the likelihood that rats will use them as a superhighway.

 Mice (Deer Mice and House Mice)

-The sight of a mouse or rat is always alarming – and when there’s one, there are probably more.
-If you’ve seen a rodent in your home or suspect you have an infestation, give Holder’s a call to ensure your safety and your homes safety.
+The sight of a mouse or rat is always alarming – and when there’s one, there are probably more to be found.
+If you’ve seen a rodent in your home, or suspect you have a rodent infestation, give Holder’s a call to ensure your safety and your homes safety.